haren/developer/README.md

 ## Testing

+IMPORTANT: When executing tests, make sure that the IP address under which the test suite sees the server is correct.
+This can be configured in `config.py` (`HOST` constant).

 Test suite has been prepared for the app.
 To run the test suite, make sure the test is running and perform the following:

 ```